 Certificate of Occupancy: a certificate of occupancy issued under the Building Act 2004 (ACT).

-Contract for Sale: a contract for sale for a Crown Lease in respect of a Remediated Block.
+Contract for Sale: a contract for sale for a Crown Lease in respect of an Eligible Impacted Block being sold to the Territory or a Vacant Block being sold by the Territory.